E-Code-AI/e-code/replit.md

 ## Recent Changes

+### 2025-08-05 - Complete Backend API Integration for All Pages
+- ✅ **Connected all major pages to backend APIs**
+  - About page: Backend endpoint `/api/about` with team, milestones, values, and stats data
+  - AI page: Backend endpoint `/api/ai/features` with features, use cases, and tools data
+  - Landing page: Backend endpoint `/api/landing` with features, testimonials, and stats
+  - Community page: Already connected with categories and posts endpoints
+  - Dashboard: Already connected with quickActions and projects
+  - Mobile Apps: Already connected with apps, settings, and stats
+  - Runtime Diagnostics: Already connected with dashboard and metrics
+  - Themes: Already connected with full theme management endpoints
+- ✅ **Fixed TypeScript errors** in About.tsx and AI.tsx with proper type definitions
+- ✅ **Implemented icon transformations** from string names to React components
+- ✅ **All API endpoints verified working** with proper JSON responses

 ### 2025-08-05 - Major UI Cleanup & Backend Connection Verification
 - ✅ **Removed 34+ unnecessary pages** from 134 down to ~100 pages
   - Deleted all comparison pages (AWS Cloud9, GitHub Codespaces, etc.)